GuilleMarc/pdsnd_github/README.md

 ### Date created
-10/14/2018
+10/15/2018
 ### Project Title
-Analyzing Bike-share use data of three US cities
+Analyzing bike-share use data of three US cities

 ### Description
 Bike transportation is an efficient and agile alternative for users in big and